 How do we Manage Oil Degradation?

-Free Fatty Acids (FFA) is an effective way to measure and determine whether oil is still suitable or not.
+Free Fatty Acids (FFA) is an effective way to measure and determine whether oils are still suitable or not.
 FFA depends on:

-This means that the ‘shortening’ of oil cannot be easily measured if the above are unknown, such as how long the oil fryer was on for and at what temperature.
-Important the type of food that is fried also determines how long the oil will last.
+This means that the ‘shortening’ of cooking oils cannot be easily measured if the above are unknown, such as how long the oil fryer was on for and at what temperature.
+Important the type of food that is fried also determines how long oils will last.
 Considerations include foods with crumbs or batter, potato chips/fries.

 An FFA of between 2 – 6 % is still usable and above 6% increases the potential toxicity.
 This can be measured by using two methods:

-There are other products and equipment that help ensure the longevity of the oil.
+There are other products and equipment that help ensure the longevity of oils.